shlomki/scb-statement-converter/README.md

 ## Features

 - Converts SCB bank statements (PDF) into CSV format.
-- Performs the conversion right in your browser or on your machine, your data stays safe as it doesn't get uploaded anywhere.
+- **Performs the conversion right in your browser or on your machine**, your data stays safe as it doesn't get uploaded anywhere.
 - Supports batch processing of multiple PDF files (by running the python script on your machine).

 ## Screenshot

 ![Web UI](https://github.com/shlomki/scb-statement-converter/blob/main/screenshots/webui.png?raw=true)

-## Installation and Usage Instructions
+## Usage Instructions

 ### Option 1: Use the Web UI